Teva, Sun Pharma to pay $2.15 billion to settle Pfizer patent suit

 "The agreed amount is way too high for such a settlement.
 It will also restrict Sun's ability to look for acquisitions."

 The Indian company has been considering several potential acquisitions.
-It was in talks to buy Swedish drugmaker Meda MEDAa.ST and Israel's Taro Pharmaceutical Industries Ltd (TARO.N), but both deals fell through.
+It was in talks to buy Swedish drugmaker Meda and Israel's Taro Pharmaceutical Industries Ltd, but both deals fell through.

 Sun Pharma's shares closed little changed at 980.70 rupees, prior to the announcement of the settlement.